 Once every ten years, the astronomical communities gather panels of experts to set community-wide priorities for the coming decade.
 These surveys are facilitated by the National Academies and commissioned by the Federal agencies.
-The most recent surveys were completed between 2010 and 2013.
+The most recent surveys started during 2019 and 2020.

 Near the half-way point of each decadal survey, the National Academies convenes a new panel of experts to evaluate progress on the priorities set forth by the current decadal survey.
 Only the progress on the priorities is considered, not the priorities themselves.
 Based on their assessment of the progress, the midterm review committee will make recommendations to the agencies and the community about how to proceed through the second half of the decade.